UKCSE15L/cse15l-lab-reports/Lab5.md

 In order to fix the bug, we must pass the name of the .java file in the `student-submission` file as an argument into the `TestListExamples.java` file.
 We must edit the `TestListExamples.java` file so that it can take a file name as the argument and run the tests accordingly.
 We basically need to edit the `TestListExamples.java` so that it calls the methods in the file passed in the argument rather than just hardcoding the tests to only work for a specific file name.

+**Part 2**

+I actually really enjoyed learning about VIM and its various commands and uses.
+I just thought that it was super cool that you could view and edit entire files from within the terminal itself.
+While it was somewhat annoying and kind of difficult to get the hang of, I do think that it has a ton of uses that make it all worth learning.